Install dependencies (uncomment if needed)

 Part 8: Experiment Tracking with Trackio

 As you tune models, you accumulate dozens of experiments: different models, hyperparameters, training curves, and results.
-Keeping track of all this in spreadsheets or notebooks is unsustainable.
+Keeping track of all this in spreadsheets or notebooks is unsustainable – it’s like baking 50 cakes and not writing down any of the recipes.

 Trackio is a local-first, free experiment tracking library from Hugging Face.
 It stores everything on your machine – no cloud account, no API keys, no signup.

-Lecture Slide: See Part 8 for the experiment tracking landscape (MLflow, W&B, Trackio) and why local-first tracking is a good default.
+Lecture Slide: See Part 4 of the lecture for the experiment tracking landscape (MLflow, W&B, Trackio) and why local-first tracking is a good default.

 pip install trackioTo view the dashboard after logging experiments: